VXerys/VXerys/README.md

 I hold a degree in **Informatics Engineering** from **Nusa Putra University, Sukabumi**.
 During my studies, I developed a strong foundation in software development, problem-solving, and cutting-edge technologies.

-🌟 **What I Do:**
-- Building robust and efficient software solutions.
-- Exploring innovative technologies and tools.

 📚 **Lifelong Learner:**
 I believe in continuous improvement and actively seek opportunities to grow both personally and professionally in the tech field.